IBM/tensorflow-kubernetes-art-classification/README.md

 in the data for the [art collection at the Metropolitan Museum](https://bigquery.cloud.google.com/table/bigquery-public-data:the_met.objects?pli=1)
 Check this [blog](https://cloud.google.com/blog/big-data/2017/08/when-art-meets-big-data-analyzing-200000-items-from-the-met-collection-in-bigquery)
 for more details.
 Looking at the tables, we see quite a few attributes that can be used to label the art data.
-For this Code Pattern, we will select the "culture" attribute, which describes the name of the culture where the art item is originated from, for instance "Italian, Florence".
+For this Code Pattern, we will select the `culture` attribute, which describes the name of the culture where the art item is originated from, for instance "Italian, Florence".
 Based on the example from this Code Pattern, you can choose any other attribute to label the art images.

-The file bigquery.py provides a simple python script that will query the Google BigQuery database.
+The file `bigquery.py` provides a simple python script that will query the Google BigQuery database.
 To get a list of the unique cultures, the SQL string is:

 ```sql